Founder & General Manager

 Project Manager and Lead Fundraiser

-Thomas is the the Headteacher of the Rainbow Club Saturday School, an award winning supplementary educational provision for children and their parents from refugee and asylum seeking backgrounds.
+Thomas project manages AFRIL's flagship project, the Rainbow Club Saturday School, an award winning supplementary educational provision.
 He also supports with the strategic direction of the organisation and leads on fundraising for AFRIL.

 Tom has a wide range of experience in both the charity sector and in mainstream education.
 After studying Physics at university Tom taught at Aylward Academy where he also took on the role of Head of Vocational Sciences and was promoted to Lead Practitioner in charge of the whole school’s teaching and learning improvement.
-More recently he has worked as a scientist in residence in Islington primary schools and currently splits his time between AFRIL and the Refugee Support Network where he leads their East London mentoring hub.
+Tom currently splits his time between AFRIL and the Refugee Support Network where he leads their East London mentoring hub.

 Helen joined the AFRIL team in March 2017.
 She is an experienced Volunteers Manager and practitioner of best practice in volunteering.
 Helen has set up and supported volunteer teams in university, social services, social enterprise, arts and health and community settings across the UK.
 She is a trained facilitator and project manager and used to supporting volunteers at all levels in organisations.
 Helen’s main responsibilities at AFRIL are the strategic involvement of volunteers in our work; ensuring AFRIL follows best practice in the selection, training and support of our volunteer teams.
 She also leads on our youth volunteering and beneficiary